Ankii0/For-Learning/README.md

 # For-Learning
-This repo is learning more about git and github
+This repo is for learning more about git and github